Cercospora beticola

 Cercospora beticola is a fungal plant pathogen which typically infects plants of the genus Beta, within the family of Chenopodiaceae.
 It is the cause of Cercospora leaf spot disease in sugar beets, spinach and swiss chard.
 Of these hosts, Cercospora leaf spot is the most economically impactful in sugar beets (Beta vulgaris).
 Cercospora beticola is a deuteromycete fungus that reproduces using conidia.
 There is no teleomorph stage.
-C. beticola is a necrotrophic fungus that uses phytotoxins specifically Cercospora beticola toxin (CBT) to kill infected plants.
+C. beticola is a hemibiotrophic fungus that uses phytotoxins specifically Cercospora beticola toxin (CBT) to kill infected plants.
 CBT causes the leaf spot symptom and prevents root formation.
 Yield losses from Cercospora leaf spot are around 20 percent.